Ethical & legal issues

 Career Services and faculty partnerships

-Career Services and all academic departments at Columbia College share a similar mission: to prepare our students for meaningful and productive careers beyond Columbia College.
-Whether students are gearing for graduate school or the workplace, they will benefit from the partnerships that are forged between Career Services and your department.
+Career Services and academic departments share the mission to prepare students for meaningful and productive careers beyond Columbia College.
+Whether students are going graduate school or the workplace, they benefit from partnerships forged between Career Services and departments.
 Here are some concrete ideas on how we can work together for the mutual benefit of our students and our departments.

 How Career Services can assist your department and students